What to Wear for a Hike in the Pacific Northwest and Alaska

 Soft shell pants are a good option if you need something a bit warmer than leggings but not bulky snow pants.
 They also repel quite a bit of water which is helpful if it’s not wet enough to wear rain pants.

-For a warmer version, but still not too bulky, try these Baleaf winter hiking pants.
+Try these Baleaf winter hiking pants.
 I wear these down to quite cold temperatures in winter in Alaska and they are usually fine for me (if you tend to get cold, see snow pants below).
 Get one size bigger in these pants than you normally wear.

 Rain Pants